 SFN MasterMind Group

-21CD plans to launch its pilot SFN MasterMind Group with 10 dads selected from the Special Fathers Network who will meet weekly.
-It’s a rich program and a terrific way for like-minded dads, those willing to invest their time and money, to take their fathering to the next level.
-The pilot will start the week of June 1, 2021 and last 12 months.
-Dads will meet weekly by Zoom, be guided by a facilitator, and there will be an in-person retreat weekend.
+The SFN MasterMind Group is a rich program and a terrific way for like-minded dads, those willing to invest their time and money, to take their fathering to the next level.
+Dads meet weekly by Zoom, be guided by a facilitator, and there will be an in-person retreat weekend.
 See FAQs below for more details.

 1-What is a Mastermind group?

 A Mastermind is a small group of peers who share similar interests and goals They meet on a regular basis to discuss issues or problems that members are facing, brainstorm solutions, and support each other.
 With the right group, you are surrounded with like-minded people who understand your mission and encourage you to pursue your goals.

 Napoleon Hill, in his classic book, Think and Grow Rich, introduced the term “mastermind”.
 Mastermind groups have been used throughout history, however, he explained it as follows: